koalup/docker-oracle-ee-12c/README.md

 ORCL|SYS|SYS|Container database SYS account.
 Must use sysdba option to login as this user.
 ORCL|SYSTEM|SYSTEM|Container database as SYSTEM account

 DBEXPRESS only seems to work with Internet Explorer.
 Chrome shows the login screen but it returns the error `Security token does not match.
 You must login again...` after authentication.
-Haven't tried Forefox so it might be worth a shot.
+Haven't tried Firefox so it might be worth a shot.
 The DBEXPRESS URL is:

 ```
 https://<docker_host>:<5500_port_map>/em